Olive Oil for Psoriasis: When It Helps, When It Doesn't

 The answer: olive oil can be helpful in certain situations, but it’s not ideal for everyone — and in some cases, it may even trigger irritation.

-Why people use olive oil for psoriasis
+Why olive oil can help psoriasis

 How olive oil affects psoriasis